rodynenko/gatsby-tracing/Readme.md

 #### Exporter

-[Exporter](https://opentelemetry.io/docs/instrumentation/js/exporters/) provides opportunity to export traces to the chosen service. (like Jaeger, Dynatrace etc)
+[Exporter](https://opentelemetry.io/docs/instrumentation/js/exporters/) provides opportunity to export traces to the chosen service (collector, like Jaeger, Dynatrace etc)

 In our example we are going to use Jaeger's one.